IIIF/api/source/api/presentation/3.0/index.md

 ##### rights

 A link to an external resource that describes the license or rights statement under which the resource may be used.
 The rationale for this being a URI and not a human readable label is that typically there is one license for many resources, and the text is too long to be displayed to the user along with the object.
-If displaying the text is a requirement, then it is _RECOMMENDED_ to include the information using the `attribution` property instead.
-The value _MUST_ be an array of strings, each being a URI.
+If displaying the text is a requirement, then it is _RECOMMENDED_ to include the information using the `attribution` property instead or in metadata.
+The value _MUST_ be an array of JSON objects, each of which _MUST_ have an `id` and _SHOULD_ have at least one of `type` and `format`.

  * Any resource type _MAY_ have one or more rights statements or licenses associated with it.